pranavreddy702/Project-2/README.md

 # Project-2

 Description

-Create an app where the user can browse and select what book they are looking for.
-The user will be able to filter his/her search based on specifications such as title, author and year published.
-The user can then save there books in a collection.
+App that allows users to check the nutritional content for a specific food, the user will be allowed to save the food item to a collection.

 Steps

-Set up MVC
+1)Set up MVC
-Set up server
+2)Set up server
-Make database
+3)Make database
-Set up the routes
+4)Set up the routes
-Make the models
+5)Make the models